Novo Nordisk becomes latest to announce it is cutting insulin prices by up to 75% | News Channel 3-12

 Last year, congressional Democrats passed the Inflation Reduction Act, which reduces Medicare beneficiaries’ out-of-pocket cost for insulin to $35 per month per prescription starting this year.
 Republicans blocked a measure to extend that price cap to those covered by private insurance.

 In his State of the Union address last month, Biden called for capping the cost of insulin at $35 a month for all Americans.
-And he praised Eli Lilly’s move, describing it as “a big deal,” and calling on other drugmakers to follow suit.
+And he praised Eli Lilly’s move, describing it as “a big deal,” and calling on other drugmakers to do the same.

 Novo Nordisk runs several programs to reduce the cost of insulin for diabetes patients, including a longstanding program that provides human insulin for about $25 a vial at Walmart.
 It is also available at CVS for $25.